-- 16.1 Subject to paragraph 2 of this article, a referring clinician is prohibited from having, directly or indirectly, a share or financial interest in a private hospital or a facility owned or operated by a private hospital operator, in any partnership or other arrangement or venture created for the purpose of enabling a private hospital operator to offer private healthcare services, or in any diagnostic equipment or equipment used for treating patients. - 16.2 The prohibition in paragraph 1 of this article does not apply to arrangements if the following conditions are satisfied: - (a) The relevant referring clinician must make full payment at fair market value at the time of acquiring the relevant financial interest or, in the case of a non-transferable option, at the time of exercising the option, and must exercise the option (or, if not exercised, the option must lapse) not more than 24 months from the date of grant of the option.
-Any funding for the purchase provided as a loan by the relevant private hospital operator and any payment which is deferred is to be left out of account for the purposes of this condition. - (b) The relevant referring clinician must not hold, directly or indirectly, more than 5% of the financial interest or of any class of shares or options over any class of shares and options in the equity in any private hospital or facility at which they hold practising rights or have power to commission tests, or in any arrangement to offer private healthcare services at that private hospital or facility. - (c) The relevant referring clinician must not have any obligation, express or implied: - (i) to refer patients for treatment or tests at the relevant private hospital or facility; - (ii) to perform a minimum percentage of his private practice, or to perform healthcare services for a minimum period of time, at the relevant private hospital or facility; and - (iii) to use specified equipment at the relevant private hospital or facility for a specified period of time or in relation to a specified number of patients.
+18.1 Subject to article 18.2 and article 18.3, a referring clinician is prohibited from having, directly or indirectly, and the term 'indirectly' includes interests held by members of the relevant referring clinician's immediate family or through a trust, a share or financial interest alongside a private hospital operator in a private hospital or a facility owned or operated by a private hospital operator, in any partnership or other arrangement or venture created for the purpose of enabling a private hospital operator to offer private healthcare services, or in any diagnostic equipment or equipment used for treating patients.

-- (d) Any dividend or profit share made by the relevant private hospital operator to the relevant referring clinician must be made strictly pro rata to the share or financial interest he holds in the relevant private hospital or facility. - (e) The relevant referring clinician must not have any obligation, express or implied, which restricts them from providing healthcare services to patients within a specified distance from the relevant private hospital or facility, or from having a share or financial interest in a competitor of the relevant private hospital operator, or which in any other like manner restricts their conduct as regards the relevant private hospital or facility, or the relevant operator. - 16.3 The prohibition in paragraph 1 of this article does not apply to arrangements made before 2 April 2014 if, before the commencement of this Order, conditions (b), (c) and (d) of this article are satisfied. - 16.4 The exemption conditions in paragraph 2 of this article apply to options which are non-transferable options, but do not apply to any other kind of option.
+- 18.2 The prohibition in article 18.1 does not apply to healthcare facilities used exclusively for the provision of primary healthcare services by a general practitioner. - 18.3 The prohibition in article 18.1 does not apply to arrangements if the following conditions are satisfied: - (a) the relevant referring clinician must make full payment at fair market value at the time of receiving the relevant financial interest or, in the case of a non-transferable option, at the time of exercising the option, and must exercise the option (or, if not exercised, the option must lapse) not more than 24 months from the date of grant of the option.
+However, any funding for the purchase which is provided as a loan by the relevant private hospital operator and any payment which is deferred are not permitted; - (b) the relevant referring clinician must not hold, directly or indirectly, more than 5% of the financial interest or of any class of shares or options over any class of shares and options in the equity in any private hospital or facility at which they hold practising privileges or have power to commission tests, or in any arrangement to offer private healthcare services at that private hospital or facility; - (c) the relevant referring clinician must not have any obligation, express or implied: - to refer patients for treatment or tests at the relevant private hospital or facility; - (ii) to perform a minimum percentage of his private practice, or to perform healthcare services for a minimum period of time, at the relevant private hospital or facility; and - (iii) to use specified equipment at the relevant private hospital or facility for a specified period of time or in relation to a specified number of patients; - (d) any dividend or profit share made by the relevant private hospital operator to the relevant referring clinician must be made strictly pro rata to the share or financial interest he holds in the relevant private hospital or facility; and - (e) the relevant referring clinician must not have any obligation, express or implied, which restricts him from providing healthcare services to private patients within a specified distance from the relevant private hospital or facility, or from having a share or financial interest in a competitor of the